Nancy-Singh-IT/orangehrm-manual-testing/README.md

 # OrangeHRM Manual Testing Project

+A complete Manual Testing project for the OrangeHRM Demo Application using industry-standard QA documentation.

 ## 📌 Project Overview

 This repository contains a complete **Manual Testing Project** performed on the **OrangeHRM Demo Application**.